nxtcoder19/go-learning/README.md

 - A channel is a typed conduit through which you can send and receive values of a type.
 - The channel type is defined as:
+- As a pipe one go routing will send at one point and second one will receive at second point.

 ```go
 type ChannelType chan ValueType